WIZnet-ioNIC/WIZnet-PICO-C/examples/tftp/README.md

 ## Step 1: Prepare software

-The following serial terminal program is required for TFTP client example test, download and install from below link.
+The following serial terminal program and TFTP server program are required for the TFTP client example test.
+Download and install them from the links below.

 - [**Tera Term**][link-tera_term]
+- [**TFTP Server**][link-solarwinds_TFTP_Server]

 ## Step 2: Prepare hardware